-The Java ME stands for Java Mobile Edition.
+The Java ME stands for Java Micro Edition.
 It is a development and deployment platform of portable code for embedded and mobile devices (sensors, gateways, mobile phones, printers, TV set-top boxes).
 It is based on object-oriented Java.
 The Java ME has a robust user interface, great security, built-in network protocols, and support for applications that can be downloaded dynamically.
 Applications which are developed on Java ME are portable and can run across various devices and can also leverage the native capabilities of the device.

 Java ME SDK